axacoind/axacoin/README.md

 # License

-Litecoin Core is released under the terms of the MIT license.
+Axacoin Core is released under the terms of the MIT license.
 See [COPYING](axacoin/COPYING) for more information or see https://opensource.org/licenses/MIT.

 Development Process